sashakarcz/ironDHCP/README.md

 Access the web interface at `http://localhost:8080` (or your configured API address).

-The web UI is a modern, responsive React application with a dark theme, embedded directly in the binary.
+The web UI is a modern, mobile-responsive React application with a dark theme, embedded directly in the binary.
+Features a collapsible sidebar navigation on mobile devices with smooth animations.

 #### Dashboard